AI platform

 Best for: Quick answers, creating resources, learning PostHog, iterative exploration Status: Beta | Pricing: Paid with free tier

-Deep research [Under development]
+Deep research [Beta]

 When you need to investigate complex, open-ended problems, Deep research digs deep.
 It systematically explores your data — session recordings, analytics, error logs — and produces comprehensive research reports that would take a human analyst hours to create.